puppetlabs/puppet-specifications/language/lexical_structure.md

 with the values 0-127).

 <table><tr><th>Note</th></tr>
+<tr><th>Since Puppet 4.4.0</th></tr>
 <tr><td>
-  The Puppet 4x implementation uses Ruby default encoding when reading Puppet source text files.
-  Thus, while the language itself does not make use of any non ASCII characters, it is possible to include other characters in strings given that the source file is written using the Ruby runtime environments default encoding and that a Ruby version is used that supports encodings.
-  <b>The only platform neutral way is to use Puppet 4x Unicode Escape mechanism \uXXXX.</b>
+  All Puppet source code is expected to be in UTF-8.
+Non Ascii characters must be in UTF-8 and may appear in comments, single and double quoted strings, heredocs, and templates.
 </td></tr>
-<tr><th>Future Direction</th></tr>
+<tr><th>Before Puppet 4.4.0</th></tr>
 <tr><td>
-  In the future it may be possible to specify the encoding of all source files in a module as well as for individual files.
+  The implementation uses Ruby default encoding when reading Puppet source text files.
+  Thus, while the language itself does not make use of any non ASCII characters, it is possible to include other characters in strings given that the source file is written using the Ruby runtime environments default encoding and that a Ruby version is used that supports encodings.
+  For Puppet code running on runtimes before Puppet 4.4.0, the only platform neutral way to use non
+  ASCII characters in the source is to use the Puppet 4x Unicode Escape mechanism \uXXXX.
 </td></tr>
 </table>